Archan6el/lamassu-website/README.md

 Note: `images` directory only contains images for this README.
 They are not used for the site

+The following project description is taken from our repo [here](https://github.com/Archan6el/lamassu-satellite/tree/main).
+Our presentation at the Datathon is also in said repo.
 # Project Overview

-The following description is taken from our repo [here](https://github.com/Archan6el/lamassu-satellite/tree/main).
-Our presentation at the Datathon is also in said repo.

 Our project aims to develop an AI-based tool to detect and identify cotton fields within satellite imagery for improved agricultural monitoring.
 Our tool was specifically developed for Coffee county in Georgia, US.